knicklabs/lorem-ipsum.js/readme.markdown

 });
 ```

-### Using the CLI (Node.js)
+### Using the Binary

-LoremIpsum.js includes a command line interface for generating passages of lorem ipsum text.
-Install the module globally to take advantage of this feature.
+Install the Lorem Ipsum module globally so that you can access the binary from anywhere.

 ```bash
 npm install lorem-ipsum --global
 ```

-Execute the statement `lorem-ipsum` from your terminal to generate a passage of lorem ipsum text.
+Execute the statement `lorem-ipsum` on the command line to generate a passage of lorem ipsum.
 You can pass arguments to the program to fine-tune the output.
+See below.

 ```bash
 lorem-ipsum --units words --count 100 --copy --format html
 ```

-See below for a description of the arguments to the program.
+See below for a description of the arguments.

 <table>
   <tr>